 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 Thorough general programming and Java background

-The course explores free and open source software, partly through lectures, but mainly through active participation (programming) in real contexts.
-Student groups will work throughout in a project setting, and link up with international partners (e.g. in Asia or Africa) for distributed development of open source applications.
+The course explores free and open source software, partly through lectures, but mainly through active participation (programming) in realistic setting.
+Student will work primarily with a group project, and there might be opportunities for linking up with international partners (e.g. in Asia or Africa) for distributed development of open source applications.